Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

-- 800 mg dose: Dilute 8 mL of Caldolor in no less than 200 mL of diluent.
+- 100 mg dose: Dilute 1 mL of Caldolor in at least 100 mL of diluent

-- 400 mg dose: Dilute 4 mL of Caldolor in no less than 100 mL of diluent.
+- 400 mg dose: Dilute 4 mL of Caldolor in at least 100 mL of diluent

 Visually inspect parenteral drug products for particulate matter and discoloration prior to administration, whenever solution and container permit.
 If visibly opaque particles, discoloration or other foreign particulates are observed, the solution should not be used.

-Diluted solutions are stable for up to 24 hours at ambient temperature (approximately 20 to 25° C) and room lighting.
+Diluted solutions are stable for up to 24 hours at ambient temperature (approximately 20° C to 25° C) and room lighting.

 Dosage Forms and Strengths